Islanders roll over Leafs 7-2 despite losing Brock Nelson to injury | amNewYork

-Despite losing 30-goal-scorer Brock Nelson to an apparent upper-body injury in the first period, the Islanders tied a season-high for goals with a 7-2 victory over the Toronto Maple Leafs at UBS Arena behind a pair of goals from Cal Clutterbuck, who was playing in just his fifth game back from a lengthy stint on injured reserve that kept him out for nearly two months.
+Despite losing 30-goal-scorer Brock Nelson to an apparent upper-body injury in the first period, the Islanders tied a season-high for goals with a 7-2 victory over the Toronto Maple Leafs at UBS Arena behind a pair of goals from Cal Clutterbuck, who recorded his first-career three-point night while playing in just his fifth game back from a lengthy stint on injured reserve that kept him out for nearly two months.

+“It’s hard to score when you’re not playing so, listen, I play the game a certain way.
+I do things that don’t always involve scoring goals,” Clutterbuck said.
+“I also feel like I have the ability to do it when I have the chance.
+I missed a couple chances in San Jose and was frustrated by that, but I stuck with it.
+Just like bury it when I get my chances.”

 The victory extended the Islanders’ (37-27-8, 82 points) lead for the No. 1 Wild Card spot in the Eastern Conference to three points after the Florida Panthers (79 points) lost to the Philadelphia Flyers earlier on Thursday night.
 Florida still has one game in hand on the Islanders.
 It also puts them at 10 games over .500 for the first time this season.